gottgam/gottgam.github.io/index.md

 ---

 <p>
-  Welcome!
-This is Cameron's little blog.
+  *Willkommen!* This is a little blog by Cameron.
 </p>

 <p>
-  You're fully welcomed here.
+  Enjoy.
 </p>